-- Table Sample allows user to only specify percentages of total dataset to sample, rather than the absolute value.
-This can be problematic when the size of dataset is not known.
+- Table Sample allows users to only specify percentages of the total dataset to sample, rather than the absolute value.
+This can be problematic when the size of the dataset is not known.

 - The TableSample clause is fairly complex – especially when it needs to be applied over multiple tables.
 For analysts unfamiliar with the syntax – thinking about it and getting it right is a distraction from the original goal to come up with the best query.
 By contrast in QPal – the analyst can just click on a checkbox to run a query in test mode.

 While the sample size is an important and interesting metric for limiting query execution, what users really care about is the time it takes to complete a query.
 When iterating over queries, it is sometimes acceptable to have partial results as long as the query returns within certain time bounds.
 Our system allows you to run Hive queries in such a mode – The end-user can specify: